Common name: Rubber fig or Rubber tree

 People in India guide the roots of the fig plant to build bridges naturally.
 The fig trees can bear drought and easily bear humidity and wet climate to grow.
 It is also grown as an ornamental plant or house plant.
 It can grow faster in frost-free, tropical temperature.
 You can also grow it in bright sunlight, but it cannot bear hotter temperatures.
 Its height can be controllable if grown inside the houses.

 The leaves of the fig tree contain a milky white compound in it which is known as Latex.
-This latex can usually be used in making rubber.
-The latex of the Ficus Elastica is toxic and may irritate your skin or eyes if taken internally.
+This latex can usually be used in making a host of rubber products.

 Common rubber Fig problems & solutions

 You may find your fig tree’s leaves turning yellow.
-This may be the result of poor soil and under-feeding.
-You should pay attention to the quality of the soil while the soil is changing.
+This is the result of poor soil and under-feeding.
+You should pay attention to the quality of the soil while the soil is changing at least once per year if potted.

-Your fig tree may lose its leaves, and it may occur when you over-water the leaves.
+Your fig tree may lose its leaves, and it may occur when you over-water.
 The low temperature, low light or not paying attention to the re-potting could also cause the leave shedding.
-To avoid this, you should pay attention to the re-potting procedure.
-You should also keep an eye on the temperature.